 5. Neglect Practicing The Pace You Want To Hold In The Race.
 A race has no rest breaks and jogging everyday will not prepare you to hit a time goal you are looking for.

 Running easy is great for fitness reasons.
 That being said, if your goal is unrelated to a specific race time, then please continue to run easy and build your fitness.

 The Kenyans have trained in such a way that minimizes the ‘slow down’.

 This form of training is what we call in the running community, ‘lactate threshold’.
 It is the point at which lactic acid begins to build up in your bloodstream.
 What you want to do is train at that intensity and gradually extend the length of time you spend there.
 Your body will adapt and supercompensate meaning it will absorb the training and bounce back even stronger.

 You have to give yourself a break.
 I would never recommend training any longer than 16 weeks for a marathon.
-Are there runners out there running back-to-back marathons or ultra’s, absolutely, but if you want to improve your time don’t over extend your training phase.
+Are there runners out there running back-to-back marathons or ultra’s?
+Absolutely.
+That being said, if you want to improve your time don’t over extend your training phase.
 You want to perform at your maximum.

 Allow yourself some down time and don’t be in a rush.
-There will always be another race and if you have an objective like qualifying for the Boston Marathon or earn an Olympic Trials qualifying standard in a track and field or road racing event, give it your best shot.
+There will always be another race.
 Do not live with regrets that you didn’t try.